 Give Meaningful Subjects to Emails

 Make it easy for us to anticipate what your email is about.
-The subject of your email must be unique — for us.
+The subject of your email must be unique — for us, not for you.
 When we look at the subject, we must know what this particular email is about.
 Keep in mind that there might be one hundred other people with similar questions.
 Have a look at how the subjects look from students asking us to supervise their Bachelor and Master theses (also called Final Year Project).
 The subjects are all interchangeable and if we look at them, we have no idea what the difference between the first and second email is, and between the first and third email, and so on.

 - Not good: